maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/30-orange-county-registrar-of-voters/all-elections/en/voting-basics/vote-disabilities.md

 #### Accessible Voting Equipment

 Orange County's electronic voting system has audio headphones, raised Braille-labeled keys, and adaptive devices that provide large tactile buttons for motor issues as well as sip-n-puff capability.
 They also provide curbside voting if a voter cannot enter the polling place.
 In addition, a voter may vote-by-mail if that method is more convenient.

+Voters with disabilities may request a remote accessible vote-by-mail ballot.
+You can use this ballot at home with your own computer and assistive technologies, then print the ballot and mail or drop it off.
+You can request a remote accessible vote-by-mail ballot [here](https://www.ocvote.com/vlt/).

 #### Accessible Voting Information